reach-sh/reach-lang/docs/src/tut/mkt/index.md

 Concepts that were covered include: variable declaration and definition, the Reach standard library, `{!rsh} Participant`, `{!rsh} type`s, local steps, `{!rsh} interact` and `{!rsh} function`.

-In the next section, more would be discussed about how `./reach run` works, `process.argv` would be introduced, `{!rsh} Participant`s would be given autonomy and how to manage money and currency would be demonstrated.
+In the next section, more would be discussed on how `./reach run` works, `process.argv` would be introduced, `{!rsh} Participant`s would be given autonomy and how to manage money and currency would be demonstrated.

 ## {#tut-mkt-interaction} Interaction and Independence
 The previous section demonstrated what building with Reach feels like.